Core Concepts

 error$ — the last thrown error, or null

-ViewModels subscribe to these streams, derive new observables from them using RxJS operators, and re-expose the results.
-Views subscribe to ViewModel observables.
+ViewModels read these signals, derive new signals from them with computed(), and re-expose the results.
+Views read ViewModel signals (via a small framework-specific bridge — see Framework Integration).
 State flows in one direction — Model → ViewModel → View — and actions flow back up through Commands.

 This is the core loop.
 Everything else in the library supports it.